-^{} With some aspects of NZ IFRS 9 relating to hedge accounting for portfolios not finalised, the IASB has allowed entities to delay implementation of the hedge accounting requirements until these aspects are confirmed.
-The Banking Group are deferring implementation of the IFRS 9 policy on hedge accounting and will continue to apply existing NZ IAS 39 policy on hedge accounting for the year ending 31 March 2021.
-The Banking Group is implementing NZ IFRS 9 on hedge accounting from 1 April 2021.
+With some aspects of NZ IFRS 9 relating to hedge accounting for portfolios not finalised, the IASB has allowed entities to delay implementation of the hedge accounting requirements until these aspects are confirmed.
+The Banking Group are deferring implementation of the IFRS 9 policy on hedge accounting and will continue to apply existing NZ IAS 39 policy on hedge accounting for the year ending 31 March 2022.

-19. Accounting Classifications (continued)
+20. Accounting Classifications continued